 He then mentioned the Droeshout engraving with description.
 The head was clearly too big for the body.
 The forehead seemed bulbous, almost hydrocephalic.
 The whiskers of the moustache and goatee were not convincing.
 The left eye was queer and had a bump around the outer edge of the eyebrow.
 The Janssen bust, by Gheerart Janssen was as well discussed.
 In the end, I requested the statuary to make me a bust of the Shakespearean Mask that resembled the one used, by the killer.

 When he had finished the bust, it was impressively exact, as the mask of the murderer.
 It was so efficiently shaped that the resembled bust was very precise in the contours of the vizard completely.

 That day was spent in surveillance and protection of the Palace of Westminster.
 It was inconceivable that he would devise, such a deliberate concoction to murder a member of the Parliament.

 Nevertheless, all our attention and resources were concentrated, in the adjacent area of Westminster.
-We waited and waited, and yet, no evident sign of the murderer.
+We waited and waited, yet, there was no evident sign of the murderer.